 9. Technical: "Blistering of Asphalt Shingles" is a short technical bulletin available at the website of the Canadian Asphalt Shingle Manufacturers' Association.

-10. Technical: "Installation of Asphalt Shingles on Low-Slope Roofs" is a technical bulletin of the Canadian Asphalt Shingle Manufacturers' Association.
+10. Technical: "Installation of Asphalt Shingles on Low-Slope Roofs" is a technical bulletin from the Canadian Asphalt Shingle Manufacturers' Association.
 Provides guidelines for installing shingles on roofs with slopes between 2/12 and 4/12.

 11. Technical: "Wind Effects on Asphalt Shingles" is a thorough, well-sourced, and well-illustrated technical paper made available by Haag Engineering.
 Gives you a good understanding of the subject, and helps with identifying wind-related roof damage.